kiranbakale/AMI-Readme/docs/environment_advanced.md

 The Toolkit allows you to configure the external GitLab Shell SSH port - The port that is used externally to serve the `git+ssh` service on for Git actions such as pushes or pulls.

-Typically this is set up on port `22` but this differs slightly with Toolkit built environments as follows:
+Typically, this is set up on port `22`, but this differs slightly with Toolkit built environments as follows:

 - Omnibus - Port `2222`.
 This is to allow the external load balancer to have it's standard SSH service to run on port `22`, which is used by Ansible for configuring.
 - Cloud Native Hybrid - Port `22`.
 Due to the different nature of the setup port `22` can be used normally on the Kubernetes frontend.